casangi/casadocs/docs/tasks/task_uvcontsub2021.rst

 ..
     Notes taken from the pages of uvcontsub(1) and uvcontsub3:

-   .. note:: Strictly speaking, the model produced by this task is
+   .. note:: Strictly speaking, the continuum fitted produced by this
-      only a good representation of the continuum at the phase center.
+      task is only a good representation of the continuum at the phase center.
 Residuals may be visible for sources far away and one may try **imcontsub** in the image domain for improved results.